habitat-sh/habitat/components/hab/mac/README.md

 ### Install Omnibus Bootstrap Toolchain package

-Since there is not yet a complete Habitat build toolchain available for MacOS, we provide the minimal set of binaries and static libraries needed to compile a `hab` binary using Chef's Omnibus tooling platform.
+Since there is not yet a complete Habitat build toolchain available for macOS, we provide the minimal set of binaries and static libraries needed to compile a `hab` binary using Chef's Omnibus tooling platform.
 This effectively takes the place of the packages we would add to a `pkg_build_deps` entry in a Habitat plan file.

 TODO: Where can this package be retrieved from?